Codingsnail80/crafti-PSP/README.md

 Controls
 --------

-Move around using the numpad: 8-4-6-2
+Move around using the d-pad
-Jump using 5
+Jump using X
-Switch the current inventory slot with 1-3
+Switch the current inventory slot with 1-3  Edit: innacurate!
+I will change it after controls are mapped!
-Open a list of blocks with "."
+Open a list of blocks with Triangle
 Set the current inventory slot with 5 while the block list is open
 Put a block down with 7 and destroy a block with 9
 Open the menu with menu, move the cursor with 8-2 and select it with 5